 Enrollment History Report

 This will give you a list of all the students who were enrolled in a class for that day.
-This can be enrollment from online registration, customer portal, or internally input by a staff member.
+This can be enrollment from online registration, parent portal, or internally input by a staff member.
 Make sure to change the default date range to just that day.
 You can also use this report to check past enrollments.

 Drop History Report

 This report will give you a list of all the students who were dropped from a class for that day.
 This report shows the days in class – Enrollment Detail does not.
 Drops can only be entered internally by a staff member.
-They cannot be done by parents through the customer portal.
+They cannot be done by parents through the parent portal.

 Time Clock Report – Incomplete Time Entries